-See HERE for a list of our On-the-Bike Skills clinics for the 2022 season and sign up today!
+Check back here soon for a list of our On-the-Bike Skills clinics for the 2023 season.

 Mountain biking is an inherently risky activity and it is crucial for our coaches to be properly trained to handle injuries out on the trail.
 As the Florida League is not a medical provider we are not able to provide our own training and must rely on opportunities available from outside licensed providers.

 Level 2 Coach Requirement: Basic First Aid (4+ hours) for coaches practicing/riding within one hour of definitive care and Wilderness First Aid (16 hours) for any coaches practicing/riding further than 1 hour from definitive care.